ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applicability:
 : Preconnection

-This property specifies what the application expect the dominating traffic pattern to be.
+This property specifies what the application expects the dominating traffic pattern to be.
 Possible values are:

 Query:
 : Single request / response style workload, latency bound